Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Lenders sometimes require good-standing status in order to approve new financing.
 They generally view a loss of good standing status as an increased risk.
 Other businesses might require a Certificate of Good Standing for certain transactions, requests for proposals (RFPs) or contracts.
 Or, you may need one to sell the business, for real estate closings, or for mergers, acquisitions, or expansions.
 If a business can’t provide a Certificate of Good Standing, it raises a compliance "red flag" that indicates something’s wrong with the company’s state status.

-If a business doesn’t maintain good standing, the state will likely make an involuntary adverse status change for the company, labeling it as delinquent, void, suspended or dissolved, depending on the state and the nature of the compliance issue.
+If a business entity doesn’t maintain good standing, the state will likely make an involuntary adverse status change for the company, labeling it, on its public records, as delinquent, void, suspended or dissolved, depending on the state and the nature of the compliance issue.
 Returning a corporation or LLC to good standing requires the payment of fees, interest, and penalties.
 And if it has been administratively dissolved or revoked there are additional reinstatement fees.

 CT Tip: Choosing the right registered agent can be helpful in keeping up with your LLC or corporate compliance responsibilities.

 When you form your LLC or corporation, the state considers you to be organizing a business entity.
 Your business entity (e.g., LLC, corporation) has the right to do business in the state in which you filed your formation documents.
 If you want to expand your business into other states, you’ll need to register in those states to transact business there.
 The new state(s) will usually ask for a Certificate of Good Standing from your formation or domestic state before they’ll let you register.

 CT Tip: Registering to do business in a new state is called foreign qualification.
 Foreign usually means another country or nation, but in this context, it simply means a state within the US different than an entity’s formation state.

-Other consequences of losing your good standing include:
+Other consequences of losing your good standing include the following: